Protecting Intellectual Property in a Business Sale (2026)

 What a buy-side partner can’t do.
 Most buy-side partners aren’t IP attorneys and shouldn’t be giving legal advice.
 The IP audit and cleanup work needs to happen with proper legal counsel.
 The partner’s value is in flagging issues to address, recommending counsel, and helping the seller structure the deal to handle any unresolved issues.

 Why buyer matching matters for IP-heavy businesses.
-Different buyer types handle IP differently.
-Strategic buyers in your industry have deep IP literacy — they know how to value and integrate IP.
+Different buyer types handle IP differently during diligence.
+Strategic buyers in your industry have deep IP literacy, they know how to value and integrate IP.
 PE platform buyers vary; some have strong technology operating teams that can absorb IP complexity, others don’t.
 Search funders typically have less IP experience and are more sensitive to IP issues in diligence.
 A buy-side partner who knows the buyer roster can match IP-heavy businesses to buyers who can handle the diligence cleanly.

 Conclusion